 How long will cranberries last as a garland?

-So, how do you string popcorn and cranberries for Christmas?
+OK, on to how to make popcorn berry garland and how do you string popcorn and cranberries for Christmas!

 - Popcorn (24-48 hours old)--1 popped cup for every 2-3 feet of string

 - Thread (waxed cotton, nylon, or wax coated dental floss)